Managing Custom Apps

 - A restart did not resolve your issue (rebuild as a last resort)

-- Your app with a parameter store (ConfigService) fails to load environment variables with an expired token error (apps created before 2026-02-25 used short-lived tokens — a rebuild migrates them to a long-lived refresh token that auto-renews)
+- Your app with a parameter store (ConfigService) fails to load environment variables with an expired token error (apps created before 2026-02-25 used short-lived tokens — a rebuild migrates them to a long-lived refresh token).
+Note: you can also use the Config button or update-my-app-config MCP tool to re-bind the parameter store without a full rebuild.

 How to Restart or Rebuild